jangirkusum78-star/BC-purchase_order-extention-AL_project/README.md

 An Action is a button or command that allows a user to perform an operation from a Business Central page.

-This project adds two actions:
+This purchase order extension  adds two actions:

 Approve Internally
-A custom action that demonstrates how an action can execute AL code when the user clicks a button.

-action(ApproveInternally) - it displays a confirmation message.
+A custom action that demonstrates how an action can execute AL code when the user clicks a button. action(ApproveInternally) - it displays a confirmation message.

 Send Alert
 A custom action that checks the value of the Order_satis field and displays a different message depending on the selected satisfaction level.
 This demonstrates:
 OnAction() triggers
 if / else if conditions
 Enum values